 3.2.1.
 IP Addresses

 - Version: Specifies the IP version of the packet.
-The current version of IP is version 4, so this field will contain the binary value 0100.
+The most common version of IP in end-user system is version 4, so this field will contain the binary value 0100.
+IP version 6 is more commonly available, however, so this field would have the value 0110 in an IPv6 packet and the rest of the packet will be very different from what is shown here (see Section 3.2.6).
 [NOTE: Actually, many IP version numbers have been assigned besides 4 and 6; see the IANA's list of IP Version Numbers.]

 - Internet Header Length (IHL): Indicates the length of the datagram header in 32 bit (4 octet) words.
 A minimum-length header is 20 octets, so this field always has a value of at least 5 (0101) Since the maximum value of this field is 15, the IP Header can be no longer than 60 octets.